mlir-rs/mlir-sys/README.md

 This crate searches an `llvm-config` command on build and uses it to determine build configurations related to LLVM and MLIR.
 You can also use a `MLIR_SYS_190_PREFIX` environment variable to specify a custom directory of LLVM installation.

+You can also use the `bundled` feature to download automatically a LLVM config.

 ## License

 [MIT](LICENSE)